christo-pr/blogposts/How_do_I_write_React.md

   |__package.json
   |__README.md
 ```
-> Some apps that I have in production are so simple that this is enough to work.
+> Some apps that I have in production are so simple that this folder structure is enough to work.

 When I know that a project will be a little more complicated than that, I change the folder structure so that it's easy for me and any other developer jump into the project.
-I like to split my components in two kinds:
+I split my components in two types:

  - **Components**
  - **Cointainers**